Krishna1423/Cloud-Deployment-Automation-AWS/readme.md

      terraform destroy -auto-approve
      ```

-   - Wait for it to say
+   - Wait for it to finish and proceed.
      ```bash
      cd ../backend
      terraform destroy -auto-approve